LootToken/Loot-Marketplace-Framework/README.md

 }
 ```

-# LootMarketsContract
+## Framework & LootMarketsContract

-### Explanation of the exchange part of the smart contract.
-#### This can be verified by reading the source code of the smart contract in this repository.

-##### Overview
+#### Overview

 - We intially wanted to integrate digital assets into LootClicker and saw a potential for targetting a larger audience.
 - The problem we have noticed with some decentralized exchanges and NFT contracts is the speed at which transactions occur.
-This can be a major inconvinience on the players gaming experience.
-This is the main reason we decided to build the Loot framework.
+This can be a major inconvinience on the players gaming experience and is the main reason we decided to build the Loot framework.
 - The main necessity of our smart contract is to act as the backbone of our framework, it allows completely decentralized ownership and the exchange of assets for a token pegged to a fiat value.
 - The utility NEP-5 token contract has been edited to allow easy deposit/withdrawal in and out of the smart contract, so that funds can be managed by the framework.
 This functionality is currently built in to the wallet.
 - Transactions can be relayed by any party, upon mainnet release, this will be a completely open network where anyone can be rewarded for powering the network.
 The fees are payed out decidedly by publicly viewable algorithms converting gas costs to LOOT fees by several variables.